andrewbranch/blog/content/2019-03-19_One_Does_Not_Simply_Walk_Into_Mordor.md

 <p class="asterism">⁂</p>

-<small-caps>I stand in front of my tent</small-caps>, facing south, and switch off my headlamp.
+<span class="small-caps">I stand in front of my tent</span>, facing south, and switch off my headlamp.
 Giving my eyes a moment to adjust, I hear the faint rush of the Buller River behind me.
 The air is cool and damp, and the sand flies have retreated back to wherever bugs go at night.
 Then, I look up and gaze out into the universe into a direction I’ve never looked before.

 The International Space Station floats by, leading my eye east across constellations and galaxies I’ve never seen: the Large Magellanic Cloud, faintly visible.
 The Southern Cross.
 Centaurus, Corvus, Crater.